rdmpage/ocr-correction/README.md

 If you use something like www.ocr-correction.local for the ServerName, don't forget to adjust your /etc/hosts file.

+## Initialization

 ### Create database and views

 Use the included, self-executable command-line utility to create the database and two necessary views:

     $ ./bin/initialize.php --create

-## Page images and DjVu XML files
+### Page images and DjVu XML files

 You can fetch page images and DjVu XML from BioStor.
+Samples are included in /public/examples.

 [http://biostor.org/bhl_page_xml.php?PageID=34570741](http://biostor.org/bhl_page_xml.php?PageID=34570741)
 [http://biostor.org/bhl_page_bw_image.php?PageID=34570741](http://biostor.org/bhl_page_bw_image.php?PageID=34570741)

+### Seed the database

+Load all the original line text for each page into the database.
+This is necessary if you wish to later export OCR text files, merged with user edits.

+    $ ./bin/initialize.php --seed --directory [dir of DjVu xml files, defaults to /public/examples]

+### Destroy the database

+Useful if you want to start all over again.

+    $ ./bin/initialize.php --destroy

 ## Running in the Browser

 Assuming your application is running via www.ocr-correction.local, you can access the included /public/examples by appending the PageId as part of the path:

 http://www.ocr-correction.local/16002437

+## Export edits from the database

+Use the included, self-executable command-line utility to export original OCR text (see Seed the Database above), merged with edits as a text file.

+    $ ./bin/export.php --pageid 16002437 --directory [dir for output, defaults to /public/examples]

 ## Tests